cheminfo/nmrium-docs/docs/80_for-developers/40_teaching.md

 :::info

-To make changes to the template, it is best to work with the software *Visual Studio Code*.
+To make changes to the template, it is best to work with the software **Visual Studio Code**.
 If you do not have this program installed on your computer, you can also work with the browser version.
 Open the template on github.
-Then press the "." (dot) key on the keyboard.
-You will be automatically redirected to the browser version of *Visual Studio Code*.
+Then press the dot key on the keyboard.
+You will be automatically directed to the browser version of **Visual Studio Code**.
 It may take a few minutes until all functions are usable.

 :::